Ratings and FAQ

 Our meals are based on Peruvian cuisine, cooked using fresh natural products of the region and with an emphasis of providing a nutritious well balanced menu.
 There is always a vegetarian alternative to all our meals.
 Let us know in advance if you would like all vegetarian meals.
 It is important to mention our cooks are well trained in cooking under strict sanitary conditions.

 HOW IS WATER SUPPLIED FOR US DURING THE TREK?

 We normally boil water in the morning, at lunch and in the evening.
 This is normally enough for passengers to keep their water bottles supplied.
-In case you need more water in between those times, we recommend you bring to use water purification tablets each time you fill your water bottle from a stream or any non boiled water source.
+In case you need more water in between those times, we recommend you bring to use water purification tablets for each time you fill your water bottle from a stream or any non-boiled water source.

 HOW MANY PEOPLE SLEEP IN A TENT AND HOW ARE THEY?

-We normally sleep two people in a tent unless you previously reserved a single tent.
-We use 4 man high quality tents for every 2 people and 2 man tents for the single passenger.
+We normally sleep two people in a tent when you are couples or friends, otherwise you need to request a single tent.
+We use 4-man high quality tents for every 2 people and 2 man tents for the single passenger.